yieldlove/code-challenges-js/README.md

 The endpoints must be accessible via the domain [test.yieldlove.com:20457](http://test.yieldlove.com:20457).
 This can be accomplished by modifying your hosts file.

+The cpm in the responded bid is generated randomly.

 #### Prebid.js Build

-A local built Prebid.js with the provided `yieldloveBidAdapter.js` under the `resources` folder is needed.

 Build Prebid.js locally and use the built Prebid.js to display ads.
+A locally built Prebid.js with the provided `yieldloveBidAdapter.js` must be placed in the `resources` folder.

-Please refer to "Build Prebid.js locally for tests" in the References section for more information.
+Please refer to **Build Prebid.js locally for tests** in the References section for more information.

 #### Yieldlove bid adapter

-Enable the Yieldlove bid adapter at the local build.

-The provided `yieldloveBidAdapter.js` needs to be placed into the `modules` folder.
+Add the Yieldlove bid adapter into your local build.
+The provided `yieldloveBidAdapter.js` needs to be placed in the `modules` folder of prebid.

-The `window.pbjsYLHH` must refer to `pbjs` before calling `pbjs.requestBids`.
-The html page to display ads should be accessible via the [test.yieldlove.com:20457/static](http://test.yieldlove.com:20457/static)
+The HTML page to display ads should be accessible via [test.yieldlove.com:20457/static](http://test.yieldlove.com:20457/static).

 The ad unit code (ad unit path) displayed in the 'div-2' should be `/53015287/yieldlove.com_hb_test_300x250_2`

-Here is the bids configuration:
+The Bid Adapter configuration looks like the following:

 ```
 [